Take Our OCD Test

 OCD obsessions and compulsions are defined by Dr. Steven Brodsky in this WebMD interview ...(read more)

 Dr. Brodsky has physical offices that are convenient to midtown Manhattan and the entire New York Metropolitan area, New Jersey, Westchester, Rockland, Long Island, and Connecticut, and close to all subways, trains, and buses.
-Virtual teletherapy is available nationwide in 42 states for OCD from Philadelphia, Pennsylvania to Phoenix, Arizona and from Montgomery, Alabama to Memphis, Tennessee.
+Virtual therapy appointments are available nationwide in 42 states for Psychotherapy for OCD from Philadelphia, Pennsylvania, to Phoenix, Arizona, and from Montgomery, Alabama, to Memphis, Tennessee.
 We're everywhere you are!
-(This website and Dr. Brodsky's advice is for informational purposes only and is not, nor should it be construed as, treatment or diagnosis.)
+(This website and Dr. Brodsky's advice are for informational purposes only and are not, nor should they be construed as treatment or diagnosis.)